 Desert Hope also provides support after rehab by facilitating patients’ entry into a robust alumni program that includes quarterly alumni events, access to our Recovery App for staying connected to peers, and monthly in-person meetings.

 If you are struggling with a substance use disorder, treatment can change your life.
 Call an admissions navigator at to learn about the rehab admissions process and the care options at Desert Hope.
 Our admissions navigators can help answer your questions and go over your insurance benefits with you.

 To make sure your addiction treatment is covered at Desert Hope, complete the confidential benefits verification form below.
-You’ll need an email address, as well as the name of your insurer and the insurance policy number.
-We will email you with results within a matter of minutes.
+We will email you the results within a matter of minutes.